jsjoeio/100-days-twilio-twitter/logs.md

 Woo!
 Finished another @figmadesign tutorial - my "app" is starting to look more realistic (will post screenshots in thread) 😋

 Planning to study more Redux on @freecodecamp and look at open issues on @gatsbyjs repo in preparation for tomorrow's pair-programming 🕺
+### Day 26: 7/15/2018
+Woo!
+Finished another @figmadesign tutorial - my "app" is starting to look more realistic (will post screenshots) 😋

+Planning to study more Redux on @freecodecamp and look at open issues on @gatsbyjs repo to prep for tomorrow's pair-programming 🕺